Marek Posmyk

-Marek Posmyk (born September 15, 1978) is a Czech professional ice hockey defenceman currently playing for HC České Budějovice previously for HC Plzeň in the Czech Extraliga.
+Marek Posmyk (born September 15, 1978) is a Czech former professional ice hockey defenceman who last played for HC České Budějovice of the Czech Extraliga.
 He was drafted in the second round, 36th overall, of the 1996 NHL Entry Draft by the Toronto Maple Leafs.
 He was traded by the Maple Leafs to the Tampa Bay Lightning on February 9, 2000, as part of the deal which brought Darcy Tucker to Toronto.

 Posmyk played nineteen games in the National Hockey League with the Lightning: eighteen in the 1999–2000 season and one more in the 2000–01 season.
 He scored one goal and two assists for Tampa Bay.